Critical conversations at the Festival of Faiths

-- Another way we limit religious freedom is individuals displaying religious symbols in public places.
+- Another way we limit religious freedom is by individuals displaying religious symbols in public places.
 Clothing, for instance, is seen as personal freedom and self-expression that harms no one.
 But sometimes it’s argued that articles of religious clothing (e.g. burkas and veils for women) can be a security hazard because it hides identity at the same time it’s a religious requirement.
 In the US there are other ways of ensuring safety than banning covering one’s face.

 - Can employees be forced to work on their religions’ holy days?
 There needs to be an up-front discussion about job requirements vs. religiosity.

 49er QB Colin Kaepernick has drawn attention for his protest of the National Anthem before football games.
 Is the most effective way of protesting social and racial injustice in the US?
 Is it an insult to people who’ve served the country in the military?

 - At Herron High School, a teacher reports, more students have been opting out of the Pledge of Allegiance.
 You can thus see the impact of Kaepernick on students.